eliasbuchwald/-reddit/API.md

 * **Make no more than one request every two seconds.** There's some allowance for bursts of requests, but keep it sane.
 In general, keep it to no more than 30 requests in a minute.
 * Change your client's User-Agent string to something unique and descriptive, preferably referencing your reddit username.
     * Example: "super happy flair bot by /u/spladug".
-    * **NEVER lie about your user-agent.** This includes spoofing popular browsers, or spoofing other bots.
+    * **NEVER lie about your user-agent.** This includes spoofing popular browsers and spoofing other bots.
 We will ban liars with extreme prejudice.
 * Most pages are cached for 30 seconds, so you won't get fresh data if you request the same page that often.
 So don't hit the same page more than once per 30 seconds
 * Requests for multiple resources at a time are always better than requests for single-resources in a loop.
 Talk to us on the mailing list or in #reddit-dev if we don't have a batch API for what you're trying to do.
 * If you need help testing your API client or assessing its impact on us, please ask on [the mailing list](http://groups.google.com/group/reddit-dev).
 If your API client could hurt reddit, and we catch it before you do, we'll have to ban it.
 It's nothing personal, but we have to keep the site up and 50% of the time when something goes wrong it's a badly written robot.